rajpatelbot/SundarUI/README.md

 For a full list of components, please refer on the Sundar UI website.

-# Contribution 👨‍💻
+# Contribution👨‍💻
 Any contribution are highly appreciated. 🙏 You cam contribute in two ways:

 1. create an issue and tell us your idea 💡.
 Make sure that you use the `enhancement` label in this case.
 2. fork the project and submit a PR with your new idea.
 Before doing that, please make sure that you read and follow the [Contribution Guide](./CONTRIBUTING.md).

-# Spread the word! 🌐
+# Spread the word!🌐

 If the information from this repo was useful to you in any way, make sure you give it a star 🌟, this way others can find it and benefit too!
 Together we can grow and make our community better! :smiley: